JEWISH SYNAGOGUE

 But our mission extends beyond the physical – excess funds will fund additional repairs and educational initiatives.
 Our mission bridges borders, transcending time, and connecting hearts.
 The tale of The Great Orla Synagogue is not confined to Orla; it's a narrative etched into humanity's collective story.
 Your contribution isn't just a donation; it's a declaration of commitment to preserving history, culture, and the future.

-Your support is the key to reopening those doors, to letting generations once again breathe life into those hallowed halls.
-Let's honor the past, empower the present, and inspire the future.
-Together, we can ensure that The Great Orla Synagogue stands strong, a testament to resilience, a beacon of unity.
 Your donation matters.
 Every dollar brings us one step closer to resurrecting a masterpiece of heritage.
 Your generosity will be directed as intended, building upon a grant from the Polish government to support this work.
-Please review the presentation prepared by Orla Mayor Marek Chmielewski describing the project in further detail.
+Please review the presentation prepared by FODŻ local partner and Orla Village Mayor (Sołtys) Marek Chmielewski describing the project in further detail.

 This fund-raising effort is led by David, Taylor, and Philip Light in partnership with Friends of Jewish Heritage in Poland and the synagogue owner, FODŻ, the Foundation for the Preservation of Jewish Heritage in Poland.

-Please click on the "Donate" button at the top of this page to make your donation by credit card.
-To learn more about how donations are handled or to send a check by regular mail, please clickhere.
+Please click on the "Donate" button below to make your donation by credit card.
+To learn more about how donations are handled or to send a check by regular mail, please click here.